 Diversified funding profile - NABARD's funding profile remains diversified across various sources such as deposits against the PSL target shortfall of SCBs, GoI-FSBs, market borrowings and bank loans.
-RIDF deposits and other funds from SCBs towards the shortfall in PSL targets constituted 33.3% of its total funds (including the net worth) as on March 31, 2022.
-GoI-FSBs accounted for 10.6% of the total funds and were deployed towards funding for the PMAY-G scheme, LTIF-G scheme and SBM-G scheme.
-NABARD's own net worth and reserves constituted 8.1% of the total funds with loans from the RBI and other banks contributing 12.3% to the total funds, while market borrowings accounted for the rest.
+RIDF deposits and other funds3 from SCBs towards the shortfall in PSL targets constituted 33.3% of its total funds (including the net worth) as on March 31, 2022.
+GoI-FSBs accounted for 11.11% of the total funds and were deployed towards funding for the PMAY-G scheme, LTIF-G scheme and SBM-G scheme4.
+NABARD's own net worth and reserves constituted 8.93% of the total funds with loans from the RBI and other banks accounting for 10.06% of the total funds and market borrowings for the rest.

 Given its quasi-sovereign status, NABARD mobilises funds at competitive rates from the capital markets in the form of bonds, commercial papers and certificates of deposit.
-The share of GoI-FSBs and market borrowings in the overall borrowings has continued to increase in recent years and is expected to increase further over the next few years as NABARD is one of the entities raising EBR for funding the GoI's various rural and agricultural development programmes.
+Moreover, NABARD is also one of the entities raising EBR for funding the Gol's various rural and agricultural development programmes, however such funding could incrementally remain limited in the near term.